Faithe7/Global_Health_Trend_Dashboard/README.md

 World Fertility Rate decreased from 2.8 birth per woman in 2000 to 2.3 births per woman in 2021, marking global decline over two decades.
 The rate of increase varies significantly across continents, and individual countries.

 #### Continental Trends
-- **Africa** (Highest Fertility, Gradual Decline): Despite progress, Sub-Saharan Africa continues to have the highest fertility rates (above 4.0 births per woman).
-Countries like Niger, Chad, and Somalia still have fertility rates exceeding 5.0 births, but family planning programs are driving a slow decline.
+- **Africa** (Highest Fertility, Gradual Decline): Despite progress, Sub-Saharan Africa continues to have the highest fertility rates (above 4 births per woman).
+Countries like Niger, Chad, and Somalia still have fertility rates exceeding 5 births, but family planning programs are driving a slow decline.
 - **Asia** (Steady Decline, Aging Populations in Some Regions): East Asia, including China, Japan, and South Korea, now has some of the lowest fertility rates globally (below 1.5 births per woman).
 - **Europe & North America:** Lowest fertility rates (1.3–1.8 births per woman), contributing to aging populations.
-- **Latin America & Oceania:** Moderate declines, with some countries stabilizing around 2.0 births per woman.
+- **Latin America & Oceania:** Moderate declines, with some countries having around 2 births per woman.

 #### Fertility Rate and GDP Correlation
 There is a strong inverse correlation between fertility rate and GDP per capita, with higher-income countries generally experiencing lower birth rates.
 This trend highlights the impact of economic development, healthcare access, and social factors on reproductive behavior.